dslab-epfl/tinynf/paper/code-quality/data/dpdk-driver-initialization.md

-To save space, we do not indent the first two (probe and init) since there are no other functions at the same level.
+To save space, we do not indent eth_ixgbe_dev_init since there are no other functions at the same level.

 ```
 eth_ixgbe_pci_probe